 Community housing providers are a key and growing part of the Tasmanian social housing sector.
-The community housing sector provides 6,056 community housing rental properties, according to the latest data from the 2019 Report on Government Services, which is just under half of all social housing.
-Community housing providers are not-for-profit organisations and can provide specialist tenancy management, as well as large scale and mixed communities with tenants from all income levels.
+The community housing sector provides 7,019 community housing rental properties, according to the latest data from the Report on Government Services 2022, which is just under half of all social housing.
+Community Housing Providers are not-for-profit organisations and can provide specialist tenancy management, as well as large scale and mixed communities with tenants from all income levels.

 Community housing comprises a diverse range of affordable housing options to low-medium income tenants.
 There are about 100 community housing organisations in Tasmania, ranging from small organisations with only one or two properties, all the way up to not-for-profit organisations managing thousands of properties.

 The largest community housing program in Tasmania is Better Housing Futures.
 Under Better Housing Futures, renters pay the same income based rent as in public housing (below 30% of income) so their housing remains affordable.
 However, if rent is paid to a Community Housing Provider, the tenant can apply for Commonwealth Rent Assistance and this additional amount is passed on to the Community Housing Provider.
 The Community Housing Provider uses the additional income to support tenants, provide maintenance and increase stock.

 Around 3,926 properties were transferred from public housing to community housing management from 2013 to 2016 under the Better Housing Futures (BHF) program.

 The four largest Community Housing Providers in Tasmania also manage these BHF properties, and they are:

 - Community Housing Ltd – 1,278 properties in northern Launceston